Audiosutras/getdat/docs/ReadMe.md

-# *ATTENTION* - Anna's Archive enforces web scraping limits through Cloudflare.
+# *ATTENTION* - Anna's Archive enforces web scraping blocks through Cloudflare.
+The site is also subject to change.
 The `ebook` command may return `No Search Results` found.
-A fix is in the works, and a long term solution is [hosting an instance of Anna's Archive](https://annas-software.org/AnnaArchivist/annas-archive) with [community support](https://chrisdixononcode.dev/support).
-Reach out directly to [Anna's Archive email](AnnaArchivist@proton.me) for more questions.
+A fix is in the works that may involve a new project and archiving this one.
+A long term solution is [hosting an instance of Anna's Archive](https://annas-software.org/AnnaArchivist/annas-archive) with [community support](https://chrisdixononcode.dev/support) or possibly creating a cli by forking the main repo and building an api.

-## "Its cool when they do it.
-Its a problem when I do it.
-Fuck 'em" - Finesse2Tymes

 <div align="center">